jcrona/tamatool/README.md

 ## Hardware information

-The Tamagotchi P1 is based on an E0C6S46 Epson MCU, and runs at 32,768 kHz.
-Its LCD is 32x16 B/W pixels, with 8 icons.
+The Tamagotchi P1 and P2 are based on an E0C6S46 Epson MCU, and runs at 32,768 kHz, while the Tamagotchi Angel, Umino (Ocean), Morino (Forest), Mothra, Tamaotch and Genjintch are based on an E0C6S48 Epson MCU running at 32,768 kHz and 1 MHz.
+Their LCDs are all 32x16 B/W pixels, with 8 icons.
-To my knowledge, the ROM available online has been extracted from a high-res picture of a die.
+To my knowledge, the P1 ROM available online has been extracted from a high-res picture of a die.
 The ROM mask was clear enough to be optically read.
-The pictures can be seen [there](https://siliconpr0n.org/map/bandai/tamagotchi-v1/) (thx asterick for the link !).
+The pictures can be seen [there](https://siliconpr0n.org/map/bandai/tamagotchi-v1/) (thx asterick for the link!).
-I would love to see the same work done on a P2 and add support for it in TamaLIB/TamaTool !
+~~I would love to see the same work done on a P2 and add support for it in TamaLIB/TamaTool!~~ Someone did the same job for the P2 and other first-gen devices!

 __
-Copyright (C) 2021 Jean-Christophe Rona
+Copyright (C) 2025 Jean-Christophe Rona